VVUQ · Module 5 of 10

 Transfer task | Real engineering

-Your validation passes, but the experimental uncertainty is large.
+Your comparison gives a small R, but the experimental uncertainty is large.
 Explain why that is a weak result and how to strengthen it.

 What good work looks like

-A large uD inflates uval, so the model passes only because the test is imprecise; a hidden discrepancy could be masked.
-Reducing the measurement uncertainty tightens uval and makes the validation a stronger, more discriminating test.
+A large uD inflates uval, so R is small only because the comparison is imprecise; a real discrepancy could sit undetected inside it.
+Reducing the measurement uncertainty tightens uval and increases the resolving power of the comparison.

 08